ythszyt/ACC102-mini-task-track-2-Zihan.Li-2470788/README.md

 [https://video.xjtlu.edu.cn/Mediasite/Channel/50381bcaa0e74d9582215a01776a3d8d5f/headless/watch/3ca24966381347fdbcf3aed9b0f0a1391d]

 ## 8. Limitations
-- Missing data may lead to incomplete analysis
+- The workflow currently relies only on Compustat data, which limits its applicability
-- Using average values may hide short-term fluctuations
+- Using average values may hide volatility and yearly performance changes
-- Results depend on correct ticker input
+- Four financial ratios alone cannot fully evaluate company performance
-- Cross-industry comparisons may be less meaningful
+- The rule-based summary provides only basic interpretation

 ## 9. Note